crate/cratedb-guide/docs/ingest/telemetry/index.md

 CrateDB works well for storing massive amounts of telemetry data, such as metrics and logs.

-CrateDB can serve as an alternative to time-series databases and metric stores like RRD, Whisper (Graphite), InfluxDB, Prometheus, Mimir, Thanos, or VictoriaMetrics, while adding long‑term storage, standard database interfaces, SQL, and horizontal scalability.
+CrateDB can serve as an alternative to time-series databases and metric stores like RRD, Whisper (Graphite), InfluxDB, Prometheus, Cortex, Mimir, Thanos, or VictoriaMetrics, while adding long‑term storage, standard database interfaces, SQL, and horizontal scalability.